 After grabbing a quick lunch and meeting my fellow bloggers, we headed for the beach.
 SoCal beaches can be hit or miss, but Torrance Beach was fantastic.
 Clean and with plenty of easily accessible parking.
 Definitely a rarity in SoCal.
 Our hosts had arranged for us to meet at Perry’s on the Beach for a little bicycle ride along “The Strand”, a 22-mile coastal bike path stretching from Torrance Beach up to Will Rogers State Beach in Pacific Palisades and back again.
 After our ride, we met back at Perry’s where Chef Robin had prepared an amazing snack table for us.
 To top things off, she prepared chocolate espresso milkshakes that were out of this world.

 Torrance is all about beer.
 As I mentioned, amazing craft breweries are plentiful in Torrance.
 We arranged to take a tour from LA Beer Hop.
 Owner Hal Mooney was our guide and drove us to check out Red Car Brewery, Smog City Brewing, and Monkish Brewing.
 Red Car Brewing is located in an old Pac Bell building which provides plenty of charm.
 One surprise was to see hops growing right outside of Smog City.
 Talk about fresh!
-Not only was it great to have Hal drive us, be he is also a Certified Cicerone®.
+Not only was it great to have Hal drive as he is also a Certified Cicerone®.
 The beer world’s version of a wine sommelier we learned a ton about the brewing process and the many different flavors and types of beer.

 There are no shortage of dining choices in Torrance and trust me, we tried quite a few of them.
 From steele cut oatmeal at Old Torrance Coffee & Tea to spectacular burgers at Red Car Brewery to delicious pasta at Gaetano’s.
 And what might possibly be the best thing I have ever eaten.
-Brioche French Toast Logs with Smoked Maple Bacon Syrup at .
+Brioche French Toast Logs with Smoked Maple Bacon Syrup at.
 Located in the massive Del Amo mall, Great Maple should definitely be on your radar if you are headed to Del Amo for a shopping trip.

 Walking through downtown Torrance was like stepping back in time.
-It’s always a bonus to find a shopping area with eclectic little shops and not a chain store in site.
+It’s always a bonus to find a shopping area with eclectic little shops and not a chain store in sight.
 We all enjoyed the cool antiques and replicas in the W.W.
 II Store.

 Being guys and having a car blogger with us, I knew we would spend quite a bit of time at the Toyota Museum.
-If you like cars, this is a must see.
+If you like cars, this is a must-see.
 Their collection includes a history of Toyota vehicles and one of the best racing car collection I have ever seen.
 This includes celebrity racers driven by Tony Danze, Cameron Diaz and Karl Malone.
 The futuristic concept car from Minority Report is also on display.
 My personal favorite was the 1961 FJ25 Land Cruiser.

 Western Museum of Flight